 A DUI plea bargain in a drunk driving case are deals with a prosecutor.
-A defendant will enter a guilty or no contest plea to the DUI.
+A defendant will enter a guilty or no contest plea to driving under influence.
 They may plead guilty to a lesser offense to receive a less severe punishment.
-In exchange, the defendant will give up his or her right to a jury trial to defend himself against the original crime charged.
+In exchange, the defendant will give up their right to jury trial to defend themselves against the original crime charged.

-For example, some DUI cases in some jurisdictions can be plead down to reckless driving, which carries a less severe penalty than a DUI conviction.
-For people who do not want to take a gamble, a DUI plea bargain is an attractive alternative to the risks that losing at trial may impose.
+For example, some DUI cases in some jurisdictions can plead down to reckless driving.
+This carries a less severe penalty than a DUI conviction.
+For people who do not want to take a gamble.
+A DUI plea bargain is an attractive alternative to the risks that losing at trial may impose.

-Some prosecutor's offices have strict plea bargain guidelines to ensure that every case is dealt with the same.
+Some prosecutor's offices have strict plea bargain guidelines to ensure that every case dealt the same.
 For example, some use alcohol levels as cutoffs.
-For example, a prosecutor's office might offer you 1 day in jail for a first offense if you are at a .100 or under, but might ask for 5 days in jail if you are above a .100 but under a .130.
-Experienced local DUI lawyers will be familiar with the general plea bargaining policies of various city and state prosecutor's offices.
+Therefore, a prosecutor's office might offer you 1 day in jail for a first offense if you are at a .100 or under, but might ask for 5 days in jail if you are above a .100 but under a .130.
+Experienced local DUI lawyers will be familiar with the general plea bargaining policies of various state, city, and county prosecutor's offices.

-When a plea offer in a DWI case is not set by policy, DUI attorneys can be extremely effective in securing favorable offers through plea negotiations.
+When a plea offer in a DUI case is not set by policy, DUI attorneys can be extremely effective in securing favorable offers through plea negotiations.
 Typically, in order to negotiate something favorable for you, your attorney will need to have some leverage.
 The best leverage available to secure a good DUI deal is a DUI attorney with a reputation for fighting cases and winning.
-When this kind of attorney investigates your case and finds something that he or she can show the prosecutor which could be considered a "hole" or "gap" in the State's case, good plea bargains tend to materialize.
+When this kind of attorney investigates your case and finds something that they can show the prosecutor, which could be considered a "hole" or "gap" in the state's case, good plea bargains tend to materialize.

-As long as the expiration of a plea is not set by law, an offer to compromise in a DUI case can remain open indefinitely.
-In most cases, prosecutors can put an expiration date on a plea to attempt to force you to make a decision.
+As long as the expiration of a plea bargain is not set by law, an offer to compromise in a DUI case can remain open indefinitely.
+In most cases, prosecutors can put an expiration date on a plea bargain to attempt to force you to make a decision.
 Often times, certain milestones matter.
 The day before trial, the status conference, the last pretrial conference, before any substantive motions are on file, and many other possible events in the timeline of a DUI case can cause a plea bargain expiration.

 A plea bargain expiration date can turn into a game of chicken.
 Most prosecutors would rather resolve your DUI case through a plea bargain.
 This is especially true when your attorney knows they are up against a good prosecutor.
 Letting a plea expiration date pass could result in the prosecutor coming back to the table and sweetening the deal.
 Of course, it could have the opposite effect as well.

 Defense attorneys have a good sense of how far they can go in a DUI plea offer.
-It makes sense to listen to your attorney's reasons for accepting a plea, or rejecting it.
+It makes sense to listen to your attorney's reasons for accepting a plea bargain, or rejecting it.

-Before entering any kind of plea, consult with an experienced attorney.
+Before entering any kind of plea bargain, consult with an experienced attorney.
 Explain the facts and circumstances of your case to them fully.
 Then decide what the best course of action is for you.